 In fact, fruits and vegetables provide lots of beneficial nutrients, including vitamins, minerals, phytonutrients and fiber, which can impact how your body breaks down the natural sugar in these foods.
 So when you eat an apple, which has natural sugar, the natural fiber in the apple helps to slow down your digestion of the sugar, and result in less of a blood sugar spike.

 Moderation is important:

 Note that some fruits and vegetables are higher in fructose than others.
 Fruits high in fructose include grapes, all dried fruits, jackfruit, kiwi and bananas.
 Vegetables high in fructose include tomatoes, corn, carrots, mushrooms, cucumber, beans and root vegetables.
 You may want to eat moderate amounts of these to limit your fructose intake.
-You can refer to the Further Food YES/NO infographic for more guidance on which fruits and vegetables to limit during a detox.
+You can refer to the Further Food YES/NO infographic for more guidance on which fruits and vegetables to limit or avoid during a detox.